composablesys/collabs/docs/src/advanced/updates.md

 - A **message** describes a single transaction.
 The user who performed the transaction emits its message in a ["Send" event](TODO) on its CRuntime/AbstractDoc.
 Any user can deliver this message to [CRuntime.receive](TODO)/[AbstractDoc.receive](TODO) to apply the transaction.
 - A **saved state** describes all transactions up to a certain point.
 Any user can call [CRuntime.save](TODO)/[AbstractDoc.save](TODO) at any time to get a saved state describing all transactions applied to their document so far.
 Any user can deliver that saved state to [CRuntime.load](TODO)/[AbstractDoc.load](TODO) to apply all of its transactions.

+> Messages correspond to op-based CRDTs, while saved states correspond to state-based CRDTs.
+Collabs implements hybrid op-based/state-based CRDTs, which is why you can mix the two kinds of updates.

 ## Syncing Documents

 The golden rule for syncing documents is: **Two documents that have applied the same transactions will be in the same state.**